hashicorp/vault/sdk/database/dbplugin/README.md

 ### Upgrading your custom database

 Vault 1.6 supports both version 4 and version 5 database plugins.
 The support for version 4 plugins will be removed in a future release.
+Version 5 database plugins will not function with Vault prior to version 1.6.
+If you upgrade your database plugins, ensure that you are only using Vault 1.6 or later.
 To determine if a plugin is using version 4 or version 5, the following is a list of changes in no particular order that you can check against your plugin to determine the version:

 1. The import path for version 4 is `github.com/hashicorp/vault/sdk/database/dbplugin`
    whereas the import path for version 5 is `github.com/hashicorp/vault/sdk/database/dbplugin/v5`